harshad-paymode/QuantiGence/README.md

 - Filing → HAS_SECTION → Heading
 - Heading → HAS_CONTENT → ParentChunk
 - ParentChunk → HAS_CHILD → ChildChunk
-- Filing → NEXT → Filing #Between different quarters and years (temporal relationship)
+- Filing → NEXT → Filing (temporal link across quarters/years)

-### Why It Matters
+### Why this helps:

-- Enables multi-hop reasoning
-- Connects textual disclosures to numeric trends
-- Supports temporal and relational analysis
+- You can trace a claim back to the exact chunk and filing.
+- It enables multi-hop queries (e.g., go from a product mention to the numeric trends).
-- Provides grounding context for LLM responses
+- Useful for grounding LLM outputs with precise links.

-The Knowledge Graph transforms documents into structured intelligence.
+- The Knowledge Graph transforms documents into structured intelligence.

 ## Persistence & DB choices (Cosmos DB, Redis, Neo4j, parquet)